 For companies in this sector, we ask them to put in place a good and robust food safety management system including adherence to international standards such as the Global Food Safety Initiative, the Good Manufacturing Practices, the Hazard Analysis and Critical Control Points, or the WHO's Codex Alimentarius, effective product traceability systems, responsive product recall procedures, and a comprehensive overall management system.
 Suppliers should also be chosen based on the quality of their food management systems, especially their adherence to certified food safety management systems.
-Food recalls - their frequency, reasons and how they are handled by the food safety and quality, (2) GMO use and transparency, and the prophylactic use of antibiotics and of antibiotics as growth promoters - Certifications or adherence to international standards and full coverage of own operations
+Food recalls - their frequency, reasons and how they are handled by the company are also factored into the assessment of the company's risk management.